Stylok5/Project-1-Tetris/README.md

 ### Day 2 :

-On the second day I started with creating a 10\*21 grid.
+On the second day I started with creating a 10*21 grid.
 I used a simple for loop to create the divs and append them to the grid element and also pushed them inside an initially empty boxes array which I would later use to display the tetrominoes.
 I then styled the grid-wrapper, grid and grid div.

 ![Alt text](https://i.imgur.com/1eNXKBf.png "Optional title")

 ![Alt text](https://i.imgur.com/9f4GkfO.png "Optional title")

-After I was done with the grid I started thinking about how I would display the tetrominoes.
+After I was done with the grid I started thinking about it how I would display the tetrominoes.
 After thinking and researching about I decided I would use arrays.
 Tetrominoes with their four different rotations:

 ![Alt text](https://i.imgur.com/kft3VCH.png "Optional title")